 In our WNS Auto Claims BPM segment, we earn revenue from claims handling and repair management services.
 For claims handling, we charge on a per claim basis or a fixed fee per vehicle over a contract period.
 For automobile repair management services, where we arrange for the repairs through a network of repair centers that we have established, we invoice the client for the amount of the repair.
 When we direct a vehicle to a specific repair center, we receive a referral fee from that repair center.
+We also provide legal services in relation to personal injury claims through our subsidiary WNS Legal Assistance LLP.
 We also provide a consolidated suite of services towards accident management including credit hire and credit repair for "non fault" repairs business.